Lorena Rae Wears Nothing Underneath A Bathrobe In New Pic

 Although it seems like models do not get any time to read the comments on their pictures, Lorena recently revealed that she reads the comments, adding that models can take negative comments to heart.

-In her interview with Grazia Australia, Lorena said that since she shares a lot of her personal life on social media, there isn’t a lot of room for rumors.
+In her interview with Grazia Australia, Lorena also said that since she shares a lot of her personal life on social media, there isn’t a lot of room for rumors.

 “But I think it’s important to have a lot of people behind you who support you mentally and help you to laugh about these kinds of things because these days it happens easily to each and every single one of us.
 We take negative comments to heart and we start to be too hard on ourselves.”